zongben/dotnet-tool/README.md

 # Dotnet Tool

-A personal-use toolkit for developing dotnet.
+A personal-use Tauri application designed for .NET development.

 ## Note
 If you're using Linux with NVIDIA cards, you may encounter a `Failed to create GBM buffer of size error.`